-Children and young people had meaningful and affectionate relationships with their caregivers.
-Caregivers were empathetic, compassionate and understanding about the life experiences of children, young people and their birth families.
-We were confident that children were experiencing nurture and love with their needs fully met by committed caregivers.
+Children experienced meaningful and affectionate relationships with their caregivers.
+Caregivers were empathetic, compassionate and understanding about the life experiences of children and their birth families.
+We were confident that children were experiencing nurture and love with their needs fully met by committed dual approved fostering and adoptive caregivers.